nikolalsvk/blog/content/blog/getting-started-with-svelte-and-rails-6/index.md

 And visiting http://localhost:3000.
 You should see “Yay!
 You’re on Rails!” page.
 Pretty nice, let’s move on.

 Yay, we have Rails and Svelte installed together in our project.
-Let's actually use it.
+Let's actually use them.

 ## Rendering of simple Svelte app